FabricMC/fabric-docs/develop/items/custom-shields.md

 - **Banner Patterns**: Creates an item with no banner patterns.
 - **Repairable**: Creates an item that can be repaired with the given item tag.
-- **Equippable/Unswappable**: Shift-clicking the item will equip it to the offhand, but right clicking with it will not.
+- **Equippable/Unswappable**: In the GUI, Shift-clicking the item will equip it to the offhand.
+In the world, right clicking with it will not equip the item.
 - **Blocks Attacks**: Creates an item that blocks attacks.
-This is a _delayed component_, meaning that it loads after the world is loaded, and it can reference tags.
-The parameters given match a vanilla shield.
+This is a _delayed component_, meaning that it loads after the world is loaded, allowing it to reference datapack objects like tags.
+This example uses the same parameters as a vanilla shield, but individual numbers can be easily tweaked for your mod's needs.
 - **Break Sound**: When the item breaks, it will play the specified sound.

 <<< @/reference/latest/src/main/java/com/example/docs/item/ModItems.java#shield